 The best way to remove plaque and tartar is to have your teeth professionally cleaned by a dentist.
 Your dentist has the tools needed to ensure that all traces of plaque and tartar are removed.

 Looking for the Top Port St Lucie Dentist?

-At Tradition Dental we have four doctors that each has over 35 years experience.
+At Tradition Dental, we have four doctors who each have over 35 years of experience.
 Our doctors are highly trained in cosmetic dentistry, specializing in implant dentistry and in general dentistry.
-We specialize in dentures, single teeth implants, all-on-four with implants for complete mouth reconstructions, and more.
+We specialize in dentures, single teeth implants, all-on-four implants for complete mouth reconstructions, and more.
 Visit our website to learn more about our services.
-If you have questions don’t hesitate to send us a message on our contact page.
+If you have questions, don’t hesitate to send us a message on our contact page.